-In the example to the left, if a hearing aid meets the M2 level rating and the wireless phone meets the M3 level rating, the sum of the two values equal M5.
+In the above example, if a hearing aid meets the M2 level rating and the wireless phone meets the M3 level rating, the sum of the two values equal M5.
 This should provide the hearing aid user with "normal usage" while using their hearing aid with the particular wireless phone.
-"Normal usage" in this context is defined as a signal quality that's acceptable for normal operation.
+"Normal usage"in this context is defined as a signal quality that's acceptable for normal operation.
 The M mark is intended to be synonymous with the U mark.
 The T mark is intended to be synonymous with the UT mark.
 The M and T marks are recommended by the Alliance for Telecommunications Industries Solutions (ATIS).
 The U and UT marks are referenced in Section 20.19 of the FCC Rules.
-The HAC rating and measurement procedure are described in the American National Standards Institute (ANSI) C63.19 standard.

-When you're talking on a cell phone, it's recommended that you turn the BT (Bluetooth) mode off for HAC.

-According to HAC policy(KDB 285076), we state this handset has not been rated for hearing aid compatibility with respect to the WiFi capability.
+The HAC rating and measurement procedure are described in the American National Standards Institute (ANSI) C63.19 standard, When you're talking over the cell phone, it's recommended you'd turn the BT (Bluetooth) or WLAN mode off for HAC.
+This phone has been tested and rated for use with hearing aids for some of the wireless technologies that it uses.
+However, there may be some newer wireless technologies used in this phone that have not been tested yet for use with hearing aids.
+It is important to try the different features of this phone thoroughly and in different locations, using your hearing aid or cochlear implant, to determine if you hear any interfering noise.
+Consult your service provider or the manufacturer of this phone for information on hearing aid compatibility.
+If you have questions about return or exchange policies, consult your service provider or phone retailer.